 Choose floss for any gaps that are too small to clean using brushes as they are not as good at cleaning as interdental brushes.

 With that said, you need to choose a tool which you feel happy using.
-I compare the pros and cons of the various methods in my post: Water Flossing vs Flossing vs Interdental Brushes.

 It is best for you to go to your own dentist or hygienist.
 They will make you your own personalised plan that is unique for your mouth.